-- Early in his coaching career, Fratello served as a college basketball assistant coach at Rhode Island, James Madison and Villanova.
+- Early in his coaching career, Fratello worked as an assistant basketball coach at Rhode Island, James Madison and Villanova.

-- Fratello coached the Ukraine National Team in the 2011 FIBA European Championships.
+- Fratello coached the Ukraine National Team in the 2011 FIBA European Championship.

 - Fratello graduated from Hackensack High School in Hackensack, N.J., where he was captain of the basketball, baseball and football teams.
 He was named to the Bergen “All County” Football team as a center in his senior year.

-- Fratello went on to Montclair State College in Montclair, N.J. on a football scholarship.
+- Fratello attended Montclair State College in Montclair, N.J. on a football scholarship.